Tennessee gov backs signing bill aide said violates US law - NewsBreak

 At a hearing Friday, the plaintiffs’ counsel moved to enter the governor’s office email as evidence and read it out loud in court.
 The state objected, citing the source of the legal analysis, to which Judge Waverly Crenshaw responded: ”“From a source who likely knows what she’s talking about.”

+“Her email also conflicts with, and impeaches, the official position of the Defendants on the issues before the Court,” they wrote.

-Republican legislative leaders, who called the three-day session against COVID-19 mandates after the governor declined to do so, lauded the final measure despite objections from prominent business interests, school leaders and others.
+Republican legislative leaders, who called the three-day session to take action against COVID-19 mandates after the governor declined to do so, have lauded the final bill despite objections from prominent business interests, school leaders and others.

+Senate Speaker Randy McNally, for one, “does not agree with this particular objection and supports the law the governor signed,” said his spokesperson, Adam Kleinheider.

-Under the law, families can request accommodations for children with disabilities to have “an in-person educational setting” in which people within six feet and for longer than fifteen minutes are wearing a school-provided face covering.
+Under the law, families can request accommodations for children with disabilities to have “an in-person educational setting" in which people within six feet and for longer than fifteen minutes are wearing a face covering provided by the school.

 The law passed after three federal judges ruled to block the governor's parental mask opt-out option for students from applying in three counties.
 Lee let the opt-out order expire when he signed the new law.

-Exemptions also are allowed if groups can show they would lose federal funding by complying with the state law, which conflicts with policies of Democratic President Joe Biden’s administration.
+Exemptions also are allowed if groups can show they would lose federal funding by complying with the state law, which conflicts with policies from Democratic President Joe Biden’s administration.